 Her name is Yunna and she is originally from Ukraine (where I come from too.)
 This girl has been working for a corporate airline company for a while and knows how much energy one needs to put in order to see the world as a private jet flight attendant.

-She is not one of the cabin crew members you meet on a plane when fly to visit your mama.
+She is not one of the cabin crew members you meet on a plane when you fly to visit your parents.
 Yunna works onboard a private aircraft.
 This girl is living her dream in Miami, Florida while serving as a VIP air stewardess.

 I started my journey in aviation working as a customer service representative at a small private airport.
-When jets stopped by to refuel I was fascinated by the sleek and immaculate planes.
+When jets stopped by to refuel, I was fascinated by the sleek and immaculate planes.
 Sometimes I would notice celebrities boarding the planes.